Sabeena Ahmed with Nurse Mary Candy Lou

 12. Social prescribing may be an alternative, conduct research to find groups in your local area.

-13. Give them space, sometimes all they need is rest and relaxation and a good sleep can help them to heal and recover.
+13. Give them space, sometimes all they need is rest and relaxation.
+A restful nights sleep or napping during the day may help them to heal and recover.
 As I've said many times self-care is not selfish.

 14. If they are well enough a short weekend break away, a change of scenery or holiday may do wonders to for their mental health and well being.